Gas grilling doesn't mean boring, bland meat. Here are 7 of the very best smoker boxes for gas grills to bring in the smoke.

 Material: While a smoker box is in essence a really simple tool, there is a big difference in cheaper and elite models.
 This difference can usually be found in the type of metal that they’re made of.

-Stainless steel or cast iron is your best bet, as it will retain heat well while guarding the chips from overheating and burning out.
+Stainless steel or cast iron is your best bet, as they will retain heat well while guarding the chips from overheating and burning out.
 Further to this, they’ll also be durable so will help to withstand being exposed to high cooking temperatures time and time again without rusting or falling apart.

 How to use a smoker box